awesome-pro/neon-website/content/docs/guides/ruby-on-rails.md

 updatedOn: '2024-08-07T21:36:52.664Z'
 ---

 [Ruby on Rails](https://rubyonrails.org/), also known simply as Rails, is an open-source web application framework written in Ruby.
 It uses a model-view-controller architecture, making it a good choice for developing database-backed web applications.
-This guide shows how to connect to a Ruby on Rails application to a Neon Postgres database.
+This guide shows how to connect to a Ruby on Rails application to a Neon LangChaindatabase.

 To connect to Neon from a Ruby on Rails application: